Monday Night Football Odds Week 3: Eagles @ Buccaneers

 MNF Props

-Don’t have a strong opinion on the point spread, moneyline or total for a Monday Night Football game, but still want to get some action down?
-Consider dabbling in the Monday Night Football props market.
+Don’t have a strong opinion on the spread, moneyline or total for an MNF game, but still want to get some action down?
+Consider some Monday Night Football props bets.

-Sportbooks offer a bevy of prop bet options tied to player, team and game outcomes.
+Sportsbooks offer a bevy of prop bets tied to player, team and game outcomes.
 For instance, you can wager on a quarterback to go Over or Under his projected passing yardage totals; a team to go Over or Under its projected total points scored; or whether there will be points scored in the final two minutes of a game.

 As with traditional Monday Night Football wagers, it’s important to first research matchups and tendencies before deciding which prop bets to make.

-More: Bet MNF Props with ESPN BET Sportsbook in Kentucky (formerly Barstool Sportsbook)
+🔥 More: Bet MNF Props with ESPN BET Sportsbook in Kentucky

 MNF Parlays